-The Swedish Nest is working with the theme of territory/space and the negotiation of land use between birds and humans, with a focus on the city in Göteborg/Frihamnen and on the rural/coastal perspective in Koster islands.
-The Nest has started out with orienting guided walks with invited artists, scientists and local practitioners in Göteborg and Koster islands in summer 2021.
+The Swedish Nest is working with the theme of territory/space and the negotiation of land use between birds and humans, with a focus on the city in Göteborg/Frihamnen and on the rural/coastal perspective in Koster islands and Österlen.
+The Nest began with guided walks, helping to orient artists, scientists and local practitioners invited to Göteborg and Koster island in summer 2021.